Finiteness of N =4 super-Yang-Mills effective action in terms of dressed N =1 superfields: From double-ghost correlator to other correlators

 Let's analyse this identity in the following way.
 One can start by considering the monomial $Lcc$ of the effective action.
 Due to supersymmetry, superficial divergences are absent in chiral vertices \cite{Grisaru:1979wc,West:1986wu}.
-This theorem is a direct consequence of the Grassmanian integration and has been described, e.g., in Ref. \cite{Grisaru:1979wc}.
+This theorem is a direct consequence of the Grassmannian integration and has been described, e.g., in Ref. \cite{Grisaru:1979wc}.
 However, there could be finite contributions.
-They are scale-independent, in that sense they remain finite in the limit of removing the ultraviolet regularization.
+They remain finite in the limit of removing the ultraviolet regularization.
 For example, at one loop level one can find among others the following kernel structure for the correlator $Lcc$ \cite{Cvetic:2004kx}: